Keep Up With McLean!

 Receive the latest news in your inbox each month.

-If you or a loved one are struggling with substance misuse, including the misuse of alcohol, prescription drugs, heroin, cocaine, methamphetamine, or opioids such as Oxycontin or Percocet, the Alcohol and Drug Abuse Inpatient Program addresses a wide range of diagnoses, provides individualized treatment, and identifies support and resources for you and your family.
+If you or a loved one are struggling with substance misuse, including the misuse of alcohol, prescription drugs, heroin, cocaine, methamphetamine, or opioids such as Oxycontin or Percocet, the Alcohol, Drug, and Addiction Inpatient Program addresses a wide range of diagnoses, provides individualized treatment, and identifies support and resources for you and your family.

-For more than 40 years, the Alcohol and Drug Abuse Inpatient Program has been providing care for patients with substance use disorders with and without other coexisting mental health conditions such as depression, anxiety, bipolar disorder, and post-traumatic stress disorder.
+For more than 40 years, the Alcohol, Drug, and Addiction Inpatient Program has been providing care for patients with substance use disorders with and without other coexisting mental health conditions such as depression, anxiety, bipolar disorder, and post-traumatic stress disorder.

 Located in Proctor House on McLean’s Belmont campus, the program offers a safe and secure environment that is conducive to helping patients focus on addiction treatment and recovery.

-The Alcohol and Drug Abuse Inpatient Program is ideal for patients who:
+The Alcohol, Drug, and Addiction Inpatient Program is ideal for patients who:

 Our team of highly trained clinicians and support staff specialize in treatment for drug and alcohol misuse and related mental health disorders and are devoted to improving the quality of life of patients and their families.
 Our 24-hour care also includes available emergency psychiatric and medical personnel.

 Covered by most health insurance providers, our program is appropriate for individuals ages 18 and older who are living with addiction.
 The average length of stay for the inpatient program is 3-5 days.

 We work in conjunction with a broad range of programs across McLean’s Center of Excellence in Alcohol, Drugs, and Addiction in order to provide comprehensive substance use treatment for patients at every level of care, from intensive inpatient detox to individual and group outpatient therapy offered by McLean’s Adult Outpatient Services.

 The division’s most popular programs are our residential Signature Addiction Recovery Programs: Fernside and Borden Cottage.
 A restored historic inn, the Fernside program is located near Wachusett Mountain in scenic Princeton, Massachusetts.
 Borden Cottage, located in Camden, Maine, offers discreet care in a setting that offers a 270° view of Penobscot Bay.
 Each self-pay location is beautifully furnished throughout and all rooms are private and include full baths.